Financial Goals to Reach Before You Turn 30

-Although you may not be able to pay off your entire student loan balance by the time you are 30, you should take the steps needed to be close to doing that.
-You can also clear up any credit card debt that you wracked up in school, and start saving and planning so that you do not need to borrow money to pay for your next car.
+Although you may not be able to pay off your entire student loan balance by the time you are 30, you should take the steps needed to work toward that.
+You should also pay off any credit card debt you have.

 When you manage your debt well and pay it off, it opens doors for the other steps in your life, like owning a home or purchasing a new car.
 Take the time now to set up a debt payment plan so that you can get out of debt, or consider a debt reduction software program to help you become debt-free even faster.

 Plan for Retirement

 Save for a Down Payment on a Home

-A down payment for a home makes it easier to qualify for a mortgage.
-It also gives you more purchasing power to find the right home in the neighborhood that you want.
 Depending on your life choices, you may purchase your first home in your 20s, or you may wait until you are in your 30s.
 It depends on your situation, single or married, and career choices.
 However, saving this money will help you be ready when the time comes.